Publication

 Reference: Procedures of Thesis Examinations and Final Submission

-The University requires that successful graduate theses be made available through the Western Library’s Scholarship@Western program.
+The University requires that successful graduate theses be made available through Western University's Open Repository.
 The thesis will be published electronically at the conclusion of the degree process and will be available globally via the World Wide Web.

 At the same time, the University recognizes that the student is the author of the thesis, and retains copyright and control interests in the material.